jd12/web-creators-day3/warmupActivity/README.md

 Do the following:

 1. Upload all image files in a folder called "images".
 [Download](https://github.com/jd12/web-creators-day3/archive/master.zip) the repository.
 Unzip the file (usually can be achieved by double clicking on the .zip file).
-Go into the folder -> warmupActivity and then drag and drop the iamges folder into your Thimble project.
+Go into the folder -> warmupActivity and then drag and drop the images folder into your Thimble project.

 2. remove all `<small><i>` tags from the footer of all html files and add css style rules to do that styling.